-There are multiple benefits to having a successful workplace safety program: Happier, healthier employees, increased productivity, reduced costs, improved employee morale and retention, and more.
+A successful workplace safety program can result in happier and healthier employees, increased productivity, lower costs, improved morale and retention, and more.

-Despite these benefits, implementing a successful workplace safety program can be a challenge.
+Implementing a successful workplace safety program can be challenging despite these benefits.
 Below are three reasons why that’s the case and what you can do overcome them.

 Reason #1: Top Management

 Effective safety programs must be communicated clearly and strictly enforced by top management.

 When you develop a workplace safety program, consider the following steps:

 - Set measurable goals and establish an initial benchmark.
 What is your previous record between workplace accidents?
 Set a goal to beat it.

 - Develop a reward structure that values workplace safety.